 From assisting foreign college students, to preparing family-based immigration petitions, to defending non-citizens in removal/deportation proceedings, to helping businesses meet critical staffing needs in a rapidly-changing global economy, to filing asylum applications, to seeking bond for immigration detainees, abramson IMMIGRATION+ SOLUTIONS pllc builds bridges between its U.S.-based clients and the world.

-While we handle all sorts of immigration cases, we tend to focus on matters involving individuals and small- to mid-sized businesses.
+While we handle all sorts of immigration cases, we tend to focus on matters involving individuals, institutions, and small- to mid-sized businesses.

-Our experience and interests also lead to our having an active criminal trial practice, as well as advising individuals and businesses on a variety of international matters.
+Our experience and interests also lead us to maintain an active criminal trial practice, as well as advising individuals and businesses on a variety of international matters.